9 Things You Need To Do Before You Retire

 5. Save Like Crazy

 Many of us haven’t saved enough for retirement.
-Fidelity investments suggest that you have eight times your annual salary saved by the time you reach age 60.
+Some financial experts suggest that you have eight times your annual salary saved by the time you reach age 60.
 A lot of us are nowhere near the goal.

 Even if it means sacrificing, now is the time to do everything in your power to save.
 Passing up that all-inclusive vacation or cruise for the next few years could make the trips you’ll want to take after retiring more affordable.